 A planned 11-hectare lake will form the community and recreational hub for residents, their families and friends.

-Mr Brennan said Wilton North, in an area of extraordinary natural beauty, framed by the Razorback Ranges and interspersed with rivers, creeks and ridges, would provide residents with an ideal living and working environment.
+Mr Brennan said North Wilton, in an area of extraordinary natural beauty, framed by the Razorback Ranges and interspersed with rivers, creeks and ridges, would provide residents with an ideal living and working environment.

 “Our future residents will have the best of both country and city lifestyle in a healthy community built upon the best town planning and place-making principles,” he said.